5 governors push presidential candidates to aid Great Lakes

 In addition to Whitmer, the plan drew backing from Govs.
 Tony Evers of Wisconsin, Tim Walz of Minnesota, J.B.
 Pritzker of Illinois and Tom Wolf of Pennsylvania.

-Whitmer said she had contacted the region’s other three governors — Democrat Andrew Cuomo of New York and Republicans Mike DeWine of Ohio and Eric Holcomb — but they declined to sign on.
+Whitmer said she had contacted the region’s other three governors — Democrat Andrew Cuomo of New York and Republicans Mike DeWine of Ohio and Eric Holcomb of Indiana — but they declined to sign on.

 Whitmer said DeWine’s staff had provided “a lot of input” as the policy was developed, despite his reluctance to endorse it publicly.